Updated: May 4, 2026

 Take reference photos of set arrangements, prop positions, and wardrobe

-Note lighting conditions if shooting extends across different times of day
+Note the lighting conditions if shooting extends across different times of day

 Monitoring quality:

-Check for focus issues, lighting inconsistencies, or framing problems
+Check for focus issues, lighting inconsistencies, or any problems with framing

-Listen for audio issues or background noise in reference recordings
+Listen for audio difficulties or background noise in reference recordings

 B-roll footage: